🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Toggle to “Customize Columns” from your Ads Manager dashboard to pull key metrics that you can monitor for your campaign

-• Cost per click (CPC): This metric breaks down the amount of money you spend for each click on your ad, which Facebook can charge you for depending on your objective.
+• Cost-per-click (CPC): This metric breaks down the amount of money you spend for each click on your ad, which Facebook can charge you for depending on your objective.

 Ready to invest in your business through ads?
-Now that you know how to set up your budget in Facebook Ads Manager, and determine how much you should be spending on your Facebook ads, we hope you’re ready to take the plunge and get spending.
+Now that you know how to set up your budget in Facebook Ads Manager, the best practices required to use Meta, and how to determine how much you should be spending on your Facebook ads.
+We hope you feel ready to take the plunge and get spending.(Looking for extra support?
+Connect with us today and request a free marketing plan!)

 Chapter 6: